Special education: Latin America

 Before 1978, little action was taken to educate disabled children in Colombia.
 Children would be left home without much interaction with the outside world.
 In 1985, special education was researched across the country and education programs were created.
 After 1990, disabled people were given access to public school classes.
-The increase in advocation for accessibility for disabled children was initiated by the awareness and recognition of the rights of this group of children to education.
-While there has been improvement over recent years, there is still slow development for special education programs and special education policy.
+Awareness and recognition of this group's educational rights led to an increase in advocacy for accessibility for disabled children.
+While there have been improvements, development of special education programs and special education policy is still slow.

 Colombia

-Statistics from DANE (Departamento Administrativo Nacional de Estadística) state that there are 2,624,898 disabled people who reside in Colombia, representing 6.3% of the country's population.
+Statistics from the National Administrative Department of Statistics (DANE) state that there are 2,624,898 disabled people who reside in Colombia, representing 6.3% of the country's population.
 According to 2010 research 90% of disabled students in Colombia did not attend a mainstream school, and only 26% of them are able to attend school at all.